Democrats 'pretty much there' on U.S. social spending bill -Pelosi - Up News Info

 Addressing climate change is a health issue, a jobs issue, a security issue and a values issue for Democrats, Pelosi said.

 “We will have something that will meet the president’s goal,” Pelosi said.
 “I’m very confident about that, even though it will be different than what we originally proposed.”
-(Reporting by Doina Chiacu, Michael Martina, Jarrett Renshaw and Richard Cowan; Editing by Hugh Lawson and Grant McCool)
+(Reporting by Doina Chiacu, Michael Martina, Jarrett Renshaw and Richard Cowan; Editing by Hugh Lawson, Grant McCool and Daniel Wallis)

 Advertisement